 In identifying the model construct with the physical processes determining RPC outcomes, the SPMME obscures what seems to us to be the primary lesson to be drawn from the Harris groups' beautiful in vivo studies of zebrafish RPCs.
 That is, compared to late rat RPCs in dissociated clonal culture, RPCs in intact zebrafish retinas produce far more orderly outcomes.
 To the extent that these outcomes are variable, the source of variability remains unidentified.
 We suggest that, in order to produce good explanations for both the order and unpredictable variability exhibited in RPC behaviours, more sophisticated models and more rigorous modelling practices are required.
-Resort to ``stochasticity" as an explanatory element should not be made in the absence of model comparisons that rule out alternatives with well-defined causal structures, lest we fall into the trap Jaynes warned us about.
+Resorting to “stochasticity" as an explanatory element should not be made in the absence of model comparisons that rule out alternatives with well-defined causal structures.

-\section*{Materials and methods}
+Materials and methods

-\subsection*{Zebrafish husbandry}
+Zebrafish husbandry

 Zebrafish used in this study were of a wild type AB genetic background.
 Embryos were derived from pairwise crossings.
 Larvae were collected upon crossing and held in a dark incubator at 28\textdegree C. At 1dpf, embryos were treated with 100$\mu$l of bleach diluted in 170ml of embryo medium for 3 minutes, rinsed and dechorionated.
 Embryo medium was changed at 3dpf.
 After this, all animals were maintained at 28\textdegree C on a 14-hour light/10-hour dark cycle (light intesity of 300 lux) in an automated recirculating aquaculture system (Aquaneering).
 Animals were reared using standard protocols\cite{Westerfield2000}.
 Fish were sacrificed by tricaine overdose at the appropriate time points indicated in the text.
 All animal experiments were performed with the approval of the University of Toronto Animal Care Committee in accordance with guidelines from the Canadian Council for Animal Care (CCAC).

-\subsection*{Proliferative RPC Histochemistry}

-\subsubsection*{Anti-PCNA histochemistry}
+Immunohistochemistry

 In order to assay the number of proliferating cells in zebrafish CMZs, we used anti-PCNA histochemical labelling, as PCNA is, in zebrafish, detectable throughout the cell cycle in proliferating cells.
 After sacrifice as described above, fish (or their razor-decapitated heads, in the case of fish older than 30dpf) were fixed in 1:9 37\% formaldehyde:95\% ethanol at room temperature (RT) for 30 minutes, followed by overnight incubation in a fridge at 4\textdegree C. Subsequently, the samples were removed from fix and washed 3 times in PBS.
-They were then cryoprotected by successive 30 minute rinses at RT on a rocker in 5\%, 13\%, 17.5\%, 22\%, and 30\% sucrose in PBS.
+They were then cryoprotected by successive 30-minute rinses at RT on a rocker in 5\%, 13\%, 17.5\%, 22\%, and 30\% sucrose in PBS.
 Samples were allowed to incubate overnight at 4\textdegree C in 30\% sucrose.
 The next day, samples were removed from the sucrose rinse and infiltrated with 2:1 30\% sucrose:OCT compound (TissueTek) for 30 minutes at RT.
 Samples were then embedded for cryosectioning and frozen.
 14$\mu$m coronal cryosections were cut through the fish's heads and collected on Superfrost slides (Fisherbrand).
 These were stored in a freezer at -20\textdegree C until staining.